 I own a stereoview card, one half which is seen above, that may portray mourners of President Franklin Pierce.
-To accompany this image, I am reblogging an excellent look at Pierce’s life and burial place by Gravely Speaking, an historian after my own heart.
+To accompany this image, I am reblogging an excellent look at Pierce’s life and burial place by Gravely Speaking.

 A sign outside the gates of the Old North Cemetery announces the burial of the most New Hampshire native son within its fencing.
 The sign outlines the major accomplishments of Franklin Pierce:

 Fourteenth President of the United States

 Graduate of Bowdoin College,